muratk5n/thirdwave/en/mbl/2023/week16.md

 ---

-A lot of cabbage disappears after dehydration.
-Something to see

----

 Science Daily: "A solar hydrogen system that co-generates heat and oxygen...
 EPFL researchers have built a pilot-scale solar reactor that produces usable heat and oxygen, in addition to generating hydrogen